chrisjpatty/react-dragtastic/README.md

 - `for`: A string corresponding to the `id` property of the `<Draggable/>` zone that should trigger this component to start rendering.
 - `onDrag`: A function which will be called every time a user drags.

+Properties available from `dragState`:
+- All the properties listed in the dragState section.
+- `isOverAccepted`: a boolean representing whether the user is currently hovering a `<Droppable/>` that accepts the `type` of the currently active `<Draggable/>`

 ```jsx
 class DragComponent extends React.Component{
   render(){